sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 1. The feature deployed by kubernetes must have passed nightly tests.
 2. The manifest for the feature must honor controls laid by switch as enable/disable/start/stop.
-3. The kube managed container image be built with same base OS & tools docker-layers as switch version.
+3. The kube managed container image be built with same base OS & tools docker-layers as switch version, to save disk/memory size.
 4. The container image deployed must have cleared standard security checks laid for any SONiC images
 5. The secured access to master kubernetes nodes and image registry.